krvikash35/learning/t-iac-kubernetes/README.md

 ## service
 * it is used to expose the service
+* K8s relies on proxying to forward inbound traffic to backend rather than using multi-ip dns for round-robin resolution.
+It is proxied via kube-proxy that run on each node.
+* kube-proxy in ip-table mode select random backend &  has low overhead because traffic is handled at linux low level. while in user mode, it can check if pod is healthy else direct traffic to other backend pod.
 * type
-    * clusterIP: reachable within the cluster
+    * clusterIP: Exposes the service on a cluster-internal IP.
+Choosing this value makes the service only reachable from within the cluster.
+This is the default ServiceType.
-    * NodePort: extension of clusterIP. reachable from outside cluster and external traffic
+    * NodePort: extension of clusterIP.
+Exposes the service on each Node’s IP at a static port (the NodePort).
+A ClusterIP service, to which the NodePort service will route, is automatically created.
+You’ll be able to contact the NodePort service, from outside the cluster, by requesting `<NodeIP>:<NodePort>`.
-    * LoadBalancer: extension of Nodeport. expose service externaly using cloud own(aws, gcp) load balancer
+    * LoadBalancer: extension of Nodeport.
+Exposes the service externally using a cloud provider’s(gcp, aws etc) load balancer.
+NodePort and ClusterIP services, to which the external load balancer will route, are automatically created.
-    * ExternalName
+* k8s create dns record for service/pod. we can use service name instead of ip to access it.
+* default fqdn: `<service-name>.<namespace>.svc.cluster.local`.
+No need to use fqdn to access service in same namespace. i.e `nslookup simple-node-server.default.svc.cluster.local` will return cluster ip of service.
 ![](./service.png)

-### nodeport
+### NodePort
 * `port`: is used when one service wants to talk to other service.
 * `nodePort`: is used when someone wants to talk to service outside cluster.
 Control plane will auto assign port from available ports(default: 30000-32767).
 We can assign manually but it might lead to collision if same port is already allocated. traffic--->nodePort-->port-->targetPort
 * `targetPort`: it is actual port that service is listening on inside container.